Google Domains Overview – Everything You Need To Know

 Google Registers Domains?
 Google Domains Overview

-You can probably guess what Google Domains is by its name, it’s essentially a domain registration site that was launched by Google in 2015, it helps you to register a domain name that you use with your WordPress site, but it can be any other site too.
+It helps you register a domain name you use with your WordPress site, but it can be any other site too.

 It’s useful to use Google Domains, especially if you use a Google account for many things regarding your website.
 You can connect to other Google services like Google Wordspace, Google Search Console, and more.